JordyPouw/michelangelo/src/kss-styleguide.md

-# It's not just css, stop ruining your styles
+# Make your life easier with style guides

 ## Whaaaat, styleguides?